urvashi-code1255/urvashi-code1255/README.md

 ### About me

-- 🌱 I’m currently learning Data structures and Algorithms and Web Development.
+- 🌱 I’m currently diving deep into Web Development.
 - 🔭 I’m currently working on My Problems solving skill.
-- 🥅 2020 Goals: Contribute more to Open Source projects.
+- 🥅 2021 Goals: Contribute more to Open Source projects.
 - ⚡ Hobbies: I love to sing.